2023-12-16 20:30:31

 No typos here.
 The fediverse is actually a portmanteau word, a contraction between the terms “federation” and “universe”.
 The simplest definition of the fediverse is certainly that proposed by Quadrature du Net.
 On his site, the association for the defense of fundamental freedoms online describes it as a “set of social media made up of a multitude of platforms and software, where some communicate with each other using a common protocol”.
 Often, the ActivityPub protocol, a standard defined by the W3C, the organization responsible for protocols and guidelines ensuring the long-term growth of the Web.
 By using the latter, the different instances (microblogging sites, video sharing, photo sharing, etc.) of the fedivers create gateways between their respective servers allowing them to communicate with each other.
 For the readers at the back of the room who are still a little lost (and that’s normal), we’ll rephrase: the fediverse is a bit like the social network of social networks.
 A web creating links between the different sites composing it.

 Concretely, thanks to it, Internet users of one social network are able to exchange with those of another without having to register on the same platform.
 If X and Instagram were part of this giga-web, Twitter users would today be able to send messages directly to Instagrammers.
-Also, if Threads actually joins the fediversary, its 100 million regular users could write to members of competing sites already present in this network, like Mastodon.
+Also, if Threads actually joins the fediversary, its 100 million regular users might write to members of competing sites already present in this network, like Mastodon.

 The fediver was not done this winter

-The term is talked about today but is not new.
+The term is talked regarding today but is not new.
 Quite the contrary.
 “Email works like a fediver,” explains computer engineer Stéphane Bortzmeyer.
-How else could Gmail enthusiasts write to Yahoo Mail enthusiasts?
+How else might Gmail enthusiasts write to Yahoo Mail enthusiasts?
 According to the specialist, the term was popularized around 2016 with the appearance and success of another competitor to X, Mastodon.
 “We often tend to confuse Mastodon with the fédiverse.
 But no, it’s just one of the software programs among others,” he explains.

-Today, in a context where “We talk about it again every time X makes a big mistake.
+Today, in a context where “We talk regarding it once more every time X makes a big mistake.
 Which frequently happens with Elon Musk,” observes Stéphane Bortzmeyer with irony.
 The reason ?
 Registered for years on the network, some Internet users sometimes wanting to leave may have felt “trapped” by colleagues are still fluttering.
 The fediver remedies this problem by allowing you to continue writing, from afar, to your loved ones remaining on the left site.
 In other words, by ensuring the “interoperability” of networks.

 The fediver brings together various ideals